Solsys Geopolitics 2100 - 2500 CE (131 - 531 AT)

 Flag of the Council of Earth

 The United Nations officially dissolved in 2303 (334 AT) and was replaced by the Council of Earth (CoE).
-Unlike the strictly nation-based UN, the CoE allowed for representation by non-state actors such as certain multinational corporate conglomerates, transnational advocacy groups for the growing population of ai, splices, and cyborgs.
+Unlike the strictly nation-based UN, the CoE allowed for representation by non-state actors such as certain multinational corporate conglomerates, as well as transnational advocacy groups for the growing population of ai, splices, and cyborgs.
 Furthermore, while planetary temperatures had already begun to stabilize over the last several decades, the CoE had much greater powers to ensure the accelerated reversal of climate change.
 Like the UN, the CoE continued to enforce rather conservative technological policies such as the ban on destructive uploading.
 Unlike the UN, the CoE largely gave up trying to influence events beyond Low Earth Orbit.
 Over the course of the 24th century, a host of new political entities began to emerge on Earth.
 Often these included clade-specific or ideologically based quasi-states.
 Many of these were located in or under international waters such as the Doggerland Commonwealth and New Mu City.
 However, the balance of power continued to favor more traditional nation-states, some of which underwent surprising revitalization such as Iran, Algeria, Japan, and even a truncated Russia.
 Increasingly, Africa became the geopolitical fulcrum for the planet, as it garnered a larger percentage of the Earth's population, economic clout, and cultural vitality.

 Mars witnessed a huge increase in population during this time, and reached nearly a billion inhabitants by the end of the century.
 Politically, the Red Planet remained divided between various Earth country enclaves, corporate holdings, and an ever-increasing number of independent territories, nearly all operating under the Martian Union umbrella.
 In the Outer Solar System, the Jovian League was ultimately subverted and then absorbed by the Genetekker dominated Gengineer Republic.
 Mining and export of Helium-3, along with its clear superiority in gengineering, allowed the Gengineer Republic to become the single most powerful polity in the Solar System and exert influence far above what the Jovian system's population would normally warrant.
-Although, the Gengineer Republic's power stilled paled in comparison when considering Earth in the aggregate, it engaged in an intermittent but long running cold war with the Inner Council.
+Although the Gengineer Republic's power still paled in comparison when considering Earth in the aggregate, it engaged in an intermittent but long running cold war with the Inner Council.
 Helium-3 extraction drove rapid development on the other outer planets.
 Often this was done by Genetekkers, such as in the Saturnian Ring Territory, but other groups of colonists were not uncommon.
 Most, but by no means all, of these new settlements were politically unaffiliated with any polities on Earth or in the Inner System.
 A notable example was the Cishp Bind on Titan, which in conjunction with several corporations, became an important player in the refined volatiles market.

 Symbol of the Rojiqali Vecs

 By the start of the 25th century, Terragen civilization had transitioned into the Solsys Golden Age, which witnessed the proliferation of transformative technologies throughout the Solar System.
 The development of inexpensive and accessible nanotechnology had a profound effect on political power structures, as new settlements could be constructed more easily and faster than ever before.
 This included the bubble habitats in the gaseous outer planets, which increasingly flourished.
-However most of the these 'floater' or 'inworlder' polities, to use local parlance, remained minor powers compared to more established "outworlder" societies.
+However most of the these 'floater' or 'inworlder' polities, to use local parlance, remained minor powers compared to more established 'outworlder' societies.
 By the end of the century, Saturn and its moons were heavily industrialized with nearly 1.4 billion inhabitants.
 While a sizable number remained tied to the Inner System, if only nominally, a veritable kaleidoscope of groups, clades, and sects called it home, including the invasive Rojiqali vec culture, deemed by some to be little better than an infestation.
 Hundreds of small but growing colonies were seeded throughout the Kuiper Belt, with the largest concentration on Pluto.
 During this century, interstellar colonization missions began to be launched.
 Tellingly, few were headed by traditional Earth nation-states, with polities like the Gengineer Republic and off-world corporate conglomerates taking the lead.
 In the Inner System, the Martian Union increasingly acted as if it were a unified independent state, often vocally disagreeing with the rest of the Inner Council on a number of matters.
 Regardless of these differences, the Martian Union, Council of Earth, and especially the Cislunar Alliance remained united in their longtime rivalry with the Gengineer Republic.
 These renewed tensions occasionally turned violent as illustrated by the rogue Black Fire terrorist attacks.

 Flag of the Martian Union

 On Earth, centuries of planetary engineering had finally reduced the effects of global warming back to near Information Age levels, albeit only with the assistance of extensive automated envirotech systems.
 The much-improved conditions rejuvenated several regions.
 These included the Sahara and Sahel of Africa, which served as the world's breadbaskets through extensive irrigation.
 Politically, the 25th century saw a great consolidation of states into either larger nations, or more commonly, expansive coalitions in order to compete with the growing clout of off-world powers.
 Although the veracity of records immediately preceding the Technocalypse can be particularly troubling, many historians list the Federated States of Africa, South Asian Union, and the League of the Americas and Australasia as the most powerful of the Earth-based nations and alliances.
 Despite this consolidation, non-state actors continued to grow and challenge the political order.
-This can be seen by the sometimes violent clashes between the cold weather adapted tweaks of the Niflhelm Commune and the government of the Republic of Greenland over clade autonomy.
+This can be seen by the sometimes violent clashes between the cold weather adapted tweaks of the Niflheim Commune and the government of the Republic of Greenland over clade autonomy.
 While already in terminal decline, the near 900-year reign on Earth's surface of the nation-state would come to an abrupt end with the Technocalypse, the rise of GAIA, and the Great Expulsion.

 Text by MacGregor